FAQ

 How do I negotiate a medical bill?

 Start by knowing the fair market price for your procedure — that's what TrueCost provides.
-Call the billing department and say: "I'm a cash-pay patient.
+Call the billing department and say: “I'm a cash-pay patient.
 I've researched fair market rates and Medicare pays $X for this procedure.
-I can pay $Y cash at time of service."
+I can pay $Y cash at time of service.”
 Most facilities will negotiate because guaranteed payment today is worth more than chasing insurance claims for months.
 TrueCost gives you word-for-word scripts with real dollar amounts for your area.
+The Patient Advocate Foundation also offers free case management for complex disputes.

 Do 80% of hospital bills really contain errors?